-The tradition was to ride the rails one-way and return on the Bud Car, load up your snowmobile on the attached Freight or Bud Car and recoup from the weekend.
+The tradition was to ride the rails one-way and return on the ACR Passenger Rail load up your snowmobile on the attached Freight Car and recoup from the weekend.
 You rode back on the train…not because you could not use the tracks but because of the "headache" that was handed down and shared by Carnival Weekend in the host community.
 This was repeated twice per winter, once per community.

 The strong bond between these two French Canadian communities continues today.
-Snowmobile riding trips take place most every weekend.
-There are a few different rider types and distinctive groups; the BackCountry Boys, such as Marc Gosselin (Gus), Patrice Lacroix, Mario Blouin to name a few, are hardcore riders.
+Snowmobile riding trips take place almost every weekend.
+There are a few different rider types and distinctive groups; the BackCountry Boys, such as Marc Gosselin (Gus), Patrice Lacroix, and Mario Blouin to name a few, are hardcore riders.

 They load up two five-gallon tanks and a third reservoir on each of their snowmobiles, they leave Hearst in the morning and cut through the bush, lakes, logging roads and trappers’ trails until they reach their Dubreuilville destination.
 These guys are the real thing when it comes to backcountry riding in Algoma.
 Their route is kept secret and only shared with an exclusive few.
 We have yet to break that <French Connection Code> to get access...

-When they return, they usually jump into the outdoor hot tub or sauna to sooth their muscles, and once refreshed, they all regroup in the famous Magpie Relay Motel & Resort ManCave where they hang out, talk about the days’ adventure, watch their Go-Pro videos or shoot pool, play shuffle board and foosball while they relax and enjoy each others company.
+When they return, they usually jump into the outdoor hot tub or sauna to soothe their muscles, and once refreshed, they all regroup in the famous Magpie Relay Motel & Resort ManCave where they hang out, talk about the day’s adventure, watch their Go-Pro videos or shoot pool, play shuffleboard and foosball while they relax and enjoy each others company.
 Snowmobile Commeraderie at its best...it’s a personal Carnival again.